HISTORY: THE STORY OF HUMANITY

 Grace Fleming, 2019

 Jefferson and his fellow Founding Fathers understood that they were not simply writing a document for their lifetimes.
 They were authoring a document that would serve as the foundation for the successful building of a new nation.
-One that would progress with the ages and allow America to become the safe haven for freedom and human rights they envisioned it could be.
+One that would progress with the ages and allow America to become the haven for freedom and human rights they envisioned it could be.
 And they were correct in their assessment.

 Americans have moved past the politics of the 1960s.
 They are tolerant, integrated, and in agreement that malicious racial theories of all kinds should stay out of the classroom.